dimatteoluca/random-search/README.md

 ```

 If you see a version of Python less than `3.10.0` then is recommended to upgrade your installation.
-Now you need to install with pip two libraries needed for the project to work: `keyboard` and `pillow`.
+Now you need to install through pip two libraries needed for the project to work: `keyboard` and `pillow`.

 ```bash
 pip install keyboard pillow